 Knight's work has been widely exhibited in numerous solo and group exhibitions, and she is represented in the collections of the Museum of Modern Art, the Brooklyn Museum, the Walker Art Center, and Emily Fisher Landau, among others.

 She has been the recipient of various awards and fellowships including MacDowell, Yaddo Corporation, and two Connecticut Artist Fellowships.
-Knight is represented by Andrew Edlin Gallery in New York City, and will have her first solo museum exhibition in 2021 at The Aldrich Contemporary Art Museum in Ridgefield, CT.
+Knight is represented by Andrew Edlin Gallery in New York City, and had her first solo museum exhibition (with catalogue) in 2021 at The Aldrich Contemporary Art Museum in Ridgefield, CT.

 Karla Knight's work consists of imaginary language, objects, diagrams, and symbols.
 It forms a pictorial language of symbol and writing whose underlying system is not known.
 Simultaneously ancient and futuristic, the work creates an alternative culture which plays with the mystery (and absurdity) of life, and what lies hidden underneath.